mikegcoleman/hybrid-swarm/README.md

     u6wd7wje82zn         \_ appserver.1     mikegcoleman/atsea-appserver:2.0   node1Shutdown            Failed 2 minutes ago      "task: non-zero exit (143): do…"
     ```

-10. Once the status reports back "Running xx seconds", reload website the website once again to verify that the new version has been deployed
+1. Once the status reports back "Running xx seconds", reload website the website once again to verify that the new version has been deployed

 ## Scale the front end

 The new update has really increased traffic to the site.
 As a result we need to scale our web front end out.
 This is done by issuing a `docker service update` and specifying the number of replicas to deploy.

 1. Scale to 6 replicas of the web front-end

-    ```
+    ```bash
     $  docker service update \
     --replicas=6 \
     --detach=true \
     atsea_appserver

     atsea_appserver
     ```

-2. Check the status of the update
+1. Check the status of the update

-    ```
+    ```bash
     $ docker service ps atsea_appserver

     ID                  NAME                IMAGE                               NODE                DESIRED STATE       CURRENT STATE             ERROR
       PORTS
     vfbzj3axoays        appserver.1         mikegcoleman/atsea-appserver:3.0   node1               Running             Running 2 minutes ago